-- To produce a more realistic sense of motion, apply easing to the classic tween.
-To apply easing to a classic tween, use the Ease field in the Tweening section of the Property inspector to specify an easing value for each classic tween you create.
-Use the Custom Ease In/Ease Out dialog box to more precisely control the speed of the classic tween.
+To produce a more realistic sense of motion, apply easing to the classic tween.

+To apply easing to a classic tween, use the Ease field in the Tweening section of the Property inspector.
+Use the Custom Ease dialog box to more precisely control the speed of the classic tween.

 To begin the classic tween slowly and accelerate the tween toward the end of the animation, enter a negative value between ‑1 and ‑100.

-To begin the classic tween rapidly and decelerate the tween toward the end of the animation, enter a positive value between 1 and 100.
+To begin the classic tween rapidly and decelerate the tween toward the end of the animation, enter a positive value from 1 through 100.

-To produce a more complex change in speed within the tween’s frame span, click the Edit button next to the Ease field to open the Custom Ease In/Ease Out dialog box.
+To produce a more complex change in speed within the tween’s frame span, click the Edit button next to the Ease field.
+It opens the Custom Ease dialog box.

 By default, the rate of change between tweened frames is constant.
 Easing creates a more natural appearance of acceleration or deceleration by gradually adjusting the rate of change.